The PAGE International Screenwriting Awards

 Judging is anonymous.
 When you enter the contest your script will be assigned a number, and the Judges will identify your entry by title and number only.
 Most importantly, through each round of competition, the Judges will be assigned scripts in genres based on their individual interests and expertise, so your screenplay will always be evaluated by people who understand and appreciate the type of material you’ve written.

-In the Preliminary Rounds of competition, entries will be evaluated by professional script readers and story analysts, all of whom have at least three years’ experience working in the film and television industry.
-Scripts that receive a score of 60 or higher from the first Judge will be sent to a second Judge.
-The combined scores of these two Judges will determine which scripts will advance to the Quarter-Final Round.
+In the Preliminary Rounds of competition, entries are evaluated by professional script readers and story analysts, all of whom have a minimum of three years’ experience working in the film and television industry.
+Scripts that receive a score of 60 or higher from their first Judge are read by a second Judge, and the combined scores of these two Judges determine which scripts will advance to the Quarter-Final Round.

-Scripts that advance to the Quarter-Final Round (the top 10% of all entries) will be evaluated by professional screenwriters and screenwriting consultants.
-The Judges’ combined scores will determine which scripts advance to the Semi-Final Round.
+Scripts that advance to the Quarter-Final Round (the top 10% of all entries in each category) are evaluated by professional screenwriters and screenwriting consultants.
+The combined scores of the Judges from the Preliminary and Quarter-Final Rounds determine which scripts will advance to the Semi-Final Round.

-Scripts that advance to the Semi-Final Round (the top 25 scripts in each category) will be evaluated by Hollywood literary agents, managers, and development executives.
-The Judges’ combined scores will determine which scripts advance to the Final Round.
+Scripts that advance to the Semi-Final Round (the top 25 scripts in each category) are evaluated by Hollywood literary agents, managers, and development executives.
+The combined scores of the Judges from the Preliminary, Quarter-Final and Semi-Final Rounds determine which scripts will advance to the Final Round.

-Scripts that advance to the Final Round (the top 10 scripts in each category) will be evaluated by a group of Hollywood producers and production executives.
-The combined scores of all the Judges throughout the competition will determine the Gold, Silver, and Bronze Prize Winners in each category, as well as this year’s Grand Prize Winner.
+Scripts that advance to the Final Round (the top 10 scripts in each category) are evaluated by a group of Hollywood producers and production executives.
+The combined scores of all the Judges throughout the competition determine the Gold, Silver, and Bronze Prize Winners in each genre category, as well as the Grand Prize Winner.

-Scripts will be evaluated on a ten-point scale.
-The Judges will assign scores of 1 to 10 for each of these elements:
+Scripts are evaluated on a ten-point scale.
+The Judges assign scores of 1 to 10 for each of these elements: